andrewwhite5/Agent_Codes/README.md

 Export.py exports that data as two separate Excel spreadsheets.

-Graphs.py creates visualizations for use by Leadership.
+Graphs.py creates visualizations for use by the supervisors and team leads.
+It also exports a few small spreadsheets and other data for building the weekly Agent Time Allocation Report.

+###Environment Variables
+Set username variable in .env